UK shoppers are planning to spend an average of £224 each in this year’s Black Friday sales, according to research by PwC.

 Choose your search words carefully, and focus on terms such as retailer specific coupons or discount/promo codes, sales, freebies and giveaways.
 Instead of having to search the internet yourself for content the best bargains on offer, you can get Google Alerts to do hard work for you.

-Find out other ways that Google can help you save money on a post I wrote last year.
+Find out other ways that Google can help you save money on a post I wrote a while back.

 10 Put the brakes on impulse spending

-A fifth of us as admit to regretting purchases we made in last year’s sales, according to research from Finder.com
+More than half of us will impulse buy in the Black Friday period, but a third of us admit to regretting purchases we made in last year’s sales, according to research from Protect Your Bubble.

 To avoid post-Black Friday regret, it’s worth planning ahead.
 Make lists of the products that you’re most keen to bag a bargain with, work out how much you can afford to spend and shop around.